civilcoder55/chatwoot/telephony/docs/design.md

 - Support Opus codec for better quality and lower bandwidth.
 - Support Trickle ICE to reduce call setup time.
 - Add more secure way to authenticate the Gateway with Chatwoot.
 Hmac for webhook and better API auth.
+- Add a state machine for the call and enhance the call disposition logic.
 ---

 ## Screenshots